cri-for-all/debut-tutors/Exercises2.md

 ### Loops

-14) Create a loop that print the number from 1 to 20
+14) Make an empty list called x.
+Write a for loop that for 20 iterations will add a random number to the list and then print the list.

 15) My cat has a kitten every year.
 She had two babies for the moment, one just a week ago.
 Create a loop that tell me in how many years she would have had 15 kittens. (tip : use a while loop)

 16) Let x be the number of fishes in a pond.
 At the begining, day 1, there are 5 fish.
 Everyday each fish will have 2 babies but only 25% of the babies will survive to be adults.
 Also, every day 2 fish are eaten.
 Write a script using loops to figure out how many days it will take until there are 100 fish.